mugan86/angular-js-web-show-data-apis/README.md

-# Angular JS example to get data from differents APIS
+# Angular JS Playground example to get data from differents APIS

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.